How do you cope with dental anxiety or dental phobia?19 May 2017 Categories: Dental Anxiety Patient care

 Getting help if you suffer from dental anxiety

 If a patient hasn’t visited a dentist in a number of years, it’s important to get support.
-The first step is to talk to their dentist about it – if a dentist is sympathetic, they will understand and make a special effort to help their patient feel as comfortable and relaxed as possible.
-This can take time.
-However, if the dentist has genuine empathy, they will be capable of building a strong relationship with their patient built on trust.
-Overcoming dental anxiety is primarily about finding the right dentist, one who they feel listens to them and understands their fears, one who they are comfortable with and trust 100%.
+The first step is to talk to their own dentist about it – if a dentist is sympathetic, they will understand and make a special effort to help their patient feel as comfortable and relaxed as possible.
+If the dentist has genuine empathy, they will be capable of building a strong relationship with their patient which is built on trust.
+Overcoming dental anxiety is primarily about finding the right dentist, one who the patient feels listens to them and genuinely understands their fears, one who they are comfortable with and trust 100%.

 However, more often than not, patients have been let down by an unpleasant or painful experience, or by a dentist who may appear more interested in working quickly and with little understanding of the patient’s anxiety.